Audio Describer/Narrator Training

 organizations and communities to start new programs

-The last class was June 13-16, 2022, via Zoom, with tuition starting at $450.
-They are tentatively looking at the next class for early June, 2023.
+The next class is tentatively scheduled for 1H2025.
+If interested, please email Arts Access, or call 919-833-9919.
 Scholarships are sometimes available if needed for NC residents.
-FOR REFERENCE, visit the Arts Access Audio Describer Training description, or email Arts Access, or call 919-833-9919.
+FOR REFERENCE, visit the Arts Access Audio Describer Training description.
 Arts Access has been providing audio description since the early 1990s.

 the Audio Description Project.